The latest ISI Inspection highly commends Lancing’s strength as a school in which independent thought is encouraged, fostered and celebrated.

 About Independent Thinking

-In the Sciences, independent thinking and critical reflection is developed through practical skills, fieldwork and the designing of experiments.
+In the Sciences, independent thinking and critical reflection are developed through practical skills, fieldwork and the designing of experiments.
 In other subjects these skills are enhanced through creative writing, problem solving and artistic composition.
 Pupils are encouraged to share their work with others as part of a process of self-reflection, peer review and support and challenge.

 Many pupils participate in competitions within the College and nationally.